also @ TechSpot: Toshiba abandons netbook market in US, focuses on Ultrabooks instead

 The handle is invalid.

-Thanks in advance. :wave:
+Thanks in advance. :blush:

-Installers dont work?
+Installers don't work?

 (a) 'invalid handle' in progammers terms means an attempt to open a file with low-level read capability failed - *why not* is the source of your troubles.